 Using step fertilizers on your lawn disrupts natural soil structure.

 A soil test will tell you what nutrients your natural lawn is lacking.
 Your pH should be right around 7.
-You can go here to find out more about soil pH and how to adjust it.
+You can learn more about soil pH and how to adjust it here.

-You might be surprised to find that your grass is already receiving more nutrients than it needs and that you’ve been wasting money on fertilizer.
+You might be surprised that your grass is already receiving more nutrients than it needs and that you’ve been wasting money on fertilizer.

 Organic matter can be applied in many ways:

-Does it seem like every year your lawn has issues no matter how hard you try to fix it?
-A soil test will give you the answers you need instead of just guessing!
+Does your lawn have issues yearly, no matter how hard you try to fix it?
+A soil test will give you the necessary answers instead of just guessing!
 It will save you money, time, and needless work.

 A Natural Lawn Needs Proper Watering